Article 2 - Policies General

 43. Posting: Publication and/or dissemination of materials on campus which have not been previously approved by Concordia University representatives are prohibited.
 (Level A)

-44. Retaliation: Retaliation is defined as any adverse action taken against a person participating in a protected activity because of his/her participation in that protected activity. (see sanctioning grid)
+44. Retaliation: Retaliation is defined as any adverse action taken against a person participating in a protected activity because of his/her participation in that protected activity.
+(Level A, B, C, D and/or Severity Level 1, 2, 3)

 NOTE 1: Retaliation against an individual for alleging harassment or discrimination, supporting a complainant, or for assisting in providing information relevant to a claim of harassment or discrimination is a serious violation of University policy and will be treated as an instance of harassment or discrimination.